 This means that if for some reason you’re against the idea of a big-name analytics company using your company data, Matamo offers features that’ll help you stay private.

 It offers a lot of the same features as the other suites we looked at, including real-time analytics, customizable dashboards, event tracking, content tracking, search analytics, marketing campaigns, geolocation, and more.
 They also have a premium option with heatmapping, session recording, user flow analytics, and A/B testing.
 A few other tools, too!

 Price: As with most open-source tools, most of the products offered are free.
 They do have a marketplace for premium upgrades, too.

 Does your company have an app?
 If so, then you need to know if what you’ve built is working.
-Flurry is as feature-rich as some of the most popular web analytics services, so it could be a good pick for doing just that.
+Flurry is as feature-rich as some of the most popular web analytics tools, so it could be a good pick for doing just that.

 Flurry was created by the Yahoo!
 Developer Network as analytics for apps.
 It mainly helps you hone in on the stats that’ll let you optimize your customer experience issues, conversion rates, and more.
 You can take a look at demographics, user pathing, and where your customers are finding you from and the devices they’re using to get there.

 Price: Freemium—and most of their services are included in the free package.
 You’ll have to get in touch with the Flurry team for enterprise pricing, but it’s unlikely that you need more than the basics.